xpqz/documentation/dotnet-interface/docs/accessing-net-classes/advanced-techniques.md

 ### CastToTypes Example

-The .NET function Array.SetValue() sets the value of a specified element (or elements) of an array.
-The first argument, the new value, is declared as System.Object, but the value supplied must correspond to the type of the Array in question.
+The .NET function `Array.SetValue()` sets the value of a specified element (or elements) of an array.
+The first argument, the new value, is declared as `System.Object`, but the value supplied must correspond to the type of the `Array` in question.
 APL has no means to know what this is and will therefore pass the value *as is*, i.e. in whatever internal format it happens to be at the time.
 For example:
 ```apl
       ⎕USING←'System'